 - What is something that you enjoy?

-If you feel like you're struggling, consider talking to Acadia's Student Advisor or Counselling Centre.
-Accessible Learning services are also available.
+If you are struggling, consider talking to Acadia's Counselling Centre, Accessible Learning or Student Advising.

 Dennis House (West side entrance)